AlbertRothman/IntegerApplication/README.md

 or you can install sequelize-cli  and pg globally with "npm install -g sequelize-cli pg" and then run the commands with: sequelize db:migrate
 7.Finally run node src/app.
 The responses wil be returned as a JSON object containing the integer and some additional information.
 The field that contains the integer is userInt.
+8.To Run the Front End go to the src/frontend and run "npm start".
+Note that for the frontend to work the backend must also be running.